mxaddict/www.codedmaster.com/content/blog/2026-01-26-beyond-the-dotfiles-my-ultimate-cli-productivity-stack-for-developers.md

     have comprehensive language support for a wide array of languages including Python, Rust, PHP (with Intelephense), JavaScript/TypeScript (with ESLint), Docker, SQL, and more.
-This provides features like auto-completion, go-to-definition, refactoring, and linting—all within the terminal.
+This provides features like auto-completion, go-to-definition, refactoring, and linting, all within the terminal.
   - **Keyboard-Driven Efficiency:** Neovim's modal editing paradigm, combined with custom keybindings and plugins like `telescope` (for fuzzy finding files, symbols, and commands) and `luasnip` (for code snippets), ensures